SergioLozano/sergiolozano.github.io/_pages/whyme.md

 </p>

 <p style="font-size: 0.95rem; line-height: 1.6; color: var(--global-text-color);">
-  This axis represents an "full-stack" or holistic approach to solving commercial challenges, including the ability to bridge the gap between Product, Sales, Marketing, and Customer Success.
+  This axis represents a "full-stack" or holistic approach to solving commercial challenges, including the ability to bridge the gap between Product, Sales, Marketing, and Customer Success.
+Soft skills and marketing-adjecent skills add breadth.
+It values an interdisciplinary range of expertise.
 It emphasizes my versatility and interconnectedness across the entire product ecosystem, forming the broad top bar of my 'T'.
 My expertise spans:
 </p>

 <ul style="margin-top: 1rem; font-size: 0.95rem; line-height: 1.6; padding-left: 1rem; color: var(--global-text-color-light);">